AlinCqe/eMAG-scraper/README.md

 - Store all product details and price history in MongoDB.
 - Automatically manage pagination, rate-limiting, and request headers.
 - Designed to run as a daily automation task.
+- Show case a chart with price changes a the end of the workflow.
 ---

 ## 💡 How It Works